-Profiles don’t affect any of the changes you make to your photos.
+Unlike Lightroom presets, Lightroom profiles don’t affect any of the changes you make to your photos.
 You won’t wipe out any of the adjustments you’ve made if you decide to change the color profile part way through your editing, or even afterwards.

 You can select a Lightroom color profile before you make adjustments or after.
 However, I recommend doing it before you start processing your photo as the outcome will then determine what you do to the photo.

 Leave a comment

 If you have any questions about color settings or how to process RAW images, let us know in the comments.